shovon58/ethicalux-security/EthicalUX.md

 Note:
 Just so that you don't think I'm being too hard on Montana State, here are the smiling users on the personas I made for GVSU three years ago.

 Look around at personas.
-And not jst in libraries - everywhere.
+And not just in libraries - everywhere.
 Personas are all smiling!
 Even when a user story isn't all happy (like the acknowledgment in Montana's adjunct persona that his contract is unpredictable) the user is smiling.

 This can subtly affect how you think of the users you are designing for.